Lemon Ginger Grilled Pork Chops made with center cut boneless pork chops marinated in lemon juice, ginger, honey and soy sauce; then grilled.

 I have high cholesterol so I have to watch what I eat, exercise more frequently, and find foods that help lower cholesterol.
 Foods that contain ginger, like these Lemon Ginger Grilled Pork chops make it real easy.

-Here are some health benefits of Ginger from eHow.com
+What are health benefits of Ginger?

 1. Look for whole ginger root that is light brown and knobby in appearance.

 2. Store the ginger wrapped in a paper towel and sealed in a plastic bag.
 Keep this bag in the vegetable bin of your refrigerator.

 3. Peel fresh ginger before you use it.
 Instead of peeling the whole root, only peel the portion that you cut off to use.

 4. Look for recipes that call for ginger (like these recipes for Lemon Ginger Grilled Pork Chops or Soy-Ginger Grilled Flank Steak)

 5. Add ginger to a variety of foods to lower your cholesterol.
 Use ginger that is grated, minced or chopped in homemade ice cream, soups, salads, marinades and vegetable dishes.

 6. Take ginger root juice to treat high cholesterol.
 Insert ginger into your juicer or add the juice to a vegetable-juice cocktail.

 1. Do not confuse ginger, or ginger root, with ginseng, a plant that grows above ground.

 2. Despite the benefits of ginger, it can have unpleasant side effects, such as bloating, heartburn, burping, gas and nausea.